bmdanielsson/marvin-chess/README.md

 * HASH_SIZE: The amount of memory used for the main hash table (in MB).
 For best performance the size should be a power-of-2.
 * LOG_LEVEL: The log level.
 If set to 2 the engine will log all commands that are sent and received.
 * SYZYGY_PATH: Path to where the Syzygy tablebases are located.
+* NUM_THREADS: The number of threads to use for searching.

 Additionally Marvin looks for a file called book.bin in the same directory.
 The book.bin file should be an opening book file in Polyglot format.